Board of Assessment Review (BAR)

 BAR Grievances are heard by appointment only.
-Applications will be accepted at the Assessment office from May 1st through June 7th.
-The deadline for filing a grievance and making an appointment whth the BAR is 8:00 PM on Tuesday, June 7th.
+Applications will be accepted at the Assessment office from May 1st through May 28th 2019.
+The deadline for filing a grievance and making an appointment with the BAR is 8:00 PM on Tuesday, May 28th.

 If you wish to file a formal complaint, you are required to file Form RP-524, Complaint on Real Property Assessment.
 All four pages of the application must be completed and form must be signed.
 Owner(s) who designate an authorized representative must sign and complete applicable section or attach a formal, signed letter designating authorization of representation.

 Appointments to appear before the BAR will be scheduled only after the form is completed and submitted to the Assessment office along with all supporting documentation.
 Faxed or emailed applications are not acceptable, Grievance package must contain an original signed application.
 Additionally, as part of your Grievance package, you will need to provide five (5) copies of the application, as well as all of your supporting documentation.

 Appointments are made in time sequential order as the completed Grievance packages are received.
 Grievance application forms (RP-524) and instructions are available from three sources:

 - The Assessment Office, Gates Town Hall, 1605 Buffalo Rd, 9:00AM to 5:00PM

 - Forms on the Assessor’s page of this website

 - The NYS Department of Tax & Finance website: https://www.tax.ny.gov/pdf/current_forms/orpts/rp524_fill_in.pdf